-The Vice Principal (Pastoral Care) is directly responsible to the Headmaster for Pastoral Care throughout the school.
-Year Heads have a delegated responsibility for Pastoral Care within a particular Year Group.
+The Vice Principal (Pastoral) is directly responsible to the Headmaster for Pastoral Care throughout the school.
+Heads of Year have a delegated responsibility for Pastoral Care within a particular Year Group.
 Mrs Montgomery is the Designated Teacher with the responsibility for the referral of instances of "Safeguarding".
 She is also responsible for matters involving "Special Educational Needs".
-The Vice Principal, Pastoral Care, Mr Hooks, acts also as a Deputy Designated Teacher for referral of "Safeguarding" issues.
-The Head of Boarding Department, Ms Mason, will also act as a Deputy Designated adult in reaction to such issues in the Boarding Department.
+The Vice Principal, Pastoral Care, Cardwell, acts also as a Deputy Designated Teacher for referral of "Safeguarding" issues.
+The Head of the Boarding Department, Mrs Mann, will also act as a Deputy Designated adult in reaction to such issues in the Boarding Department.
 All pupils, parents and governors are made aware of the Child Protection and Safeguarding Policy at the school and the method of referrals of cases of Safeguarding concerns.